-This method helps you to adequately explain what you’ve done in the past and how you can rely on that knowledge to execute similar tasks in the future.
+This method helps you explain what you’ve done in the past and how you can rely on that knowledge to execute similar tasks in the future.

 It allows you to explain how you’ve encountered and dealt with difficult situations in the past.

-Even if you’re a new graduate without much experience, you can still use this technique to answer nurse job interview questions.
+Even if you’re a new graduate without much experience, you can still use this technique to answer nursing job interview questions.

 Common Nursing Interview Questions and Answers